egel-lang/egel/man/egel.1.md

 ## FILES

-The following files should be in the `EGEL_INCLUDE` directory.
+The following files should be in the `EGEL_PATH` directory.

  * `prelude.eg` `calculate.eg` `search.eg`:
    The standard Egel prelude and additional theories.